AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 Generators allow us to do this with ease, and are much less clunky to work with than for loops in this scenario, often it the case that we want to fetch a small batch of data samples, apply some pre-processing steps to it, pass it to the neural network, do a training pass, and then every so many iterations we'd also want to evaluate how well our model is doing, and ultimately start over again and repeat these steps.
 Generators just make this interleaved and sequenced way of writing code super easy, as they will always wait for us when we suspend them and remember where we'e left off as well.

 This is however just one example of this lazy, on demand evaluation type of programming.
-A great resource on this lazy iteration, is James Sinclair's article "Why would anyone need Javascript Generator Functions?" where you will incidentally also learn a lot about Australian culture and what a Tim Tam Slam is.
+A great resource on this lazy iteration, is James Sinclair's article <a href='https://jrsinclair.com/articles/2022/why-would-anyone-need-javascript-generator-functions/'>Why would anyone need javascript generator functions?</a> where you will incidentally also learn a lot about Australian culture and what a Tim Tam Slam is.
 Let's have a look at a concrete example, say we have an array of numbers:

 <pre><code>let nums = [0, 1, 2, 3, 4]
 </code></pre>